ZeSly/blackbox-tools/Readme.md

 discard the original ".TXT" file, because it is required as input for other tools like the PNG image renderer.

 If your log file contains GPS data then a ".gpx" file will also be produced.
 This file can be opened in Google Earth or some other GPS mapping software for analysis.
-This feature is experimental.
+You can also produce a ".kml" file for Google Earth with additionnal infos inside

 Use the `--help` option to show more details: